 Step 2 – Install Exalate on GitHub

-To install Exalate on GitHub, you should first request your free trial.
+To install Exalate on GitHub, you should first request your free trial from either the Atlassian marketplace or the GitHub marketplace.

 Note: Exalate is also available for GitHub Enterprise.
 For installing Exalate on GitHub Enterprise Cloud, check this article.